High order numerical discretizations of the Einstein-Euler equations in the Generalized Harmonic formulation: The numerical scheme

 Eq.~\eqref{eqn.corrector} provides the final update from $t^n$ to $t^{n+1}$, since the unknown $\mathbf{u}_h(\mathbf{x},t^{n+1})$ can be computed from the solution at the previous time step, $\mathbf{u}_h(\mathbf{x},t^{n})$ by exploiting the predictor $\mathbf{q}_h(\mathbf{x},t)$ when computing the various integrals appearing in the formulation.

 \paragraph{Well-balancing of the final ADER-DG scheme} For the well-balancing of the scheme, we refer to the approach recently precisely described in~\cite{GaburroALEWB} and references therein.
-The underlying idea is to consider three groups of quantities: the equilibrium solution $\mathbf{u}_{e}$, which exactly satisfies the PDE system~\eqref{eqn.pde.mat.preview}; the {\emph{fluctuation}} $\mathbf{u}_{f}$, which accounts for the deviations from the equilibrium profile and is also represented following Eq.~\eqref{eqn.uh}; and the complete numerical solution $\mathbf{u}_{h}$, which corresponds to the variable involved in the original (non well-balanced) version of the scheme, that however here takes the form
+The underlying idea is to consider three groups of quantities: the equilibrium solution $\mathbf{u}_{e}$, \textit{a priori} known in space and time, which exactly satisfies the PDE system~\eqref{eqn.pde.mat.preview}; the {\emph{fluctuation}} $\mathbf{u}_{f}$, which accounts for the deviations from the equilibrium profile and is also represented following Eq.~\eqref{eqn.uh}; and the complete numerical solution $\mathbf{u}_{h}$, which corresponds to the variable involved in the original (non well-balanced) version of the scheme, that however here takes the form

 accounting for both the contributions of the equilibrium and its fluctuations.
 Based on these definitions, we proceed as follows.
-We first subtract the predictor equation~\eqref{eqn.predictor.2} evaluated at the equilibrium $\mathbf{u}_{e}$, to Eq.~\eqref{eqn.predictor.2} itself, obtaining a system that characterizes the predictor for the fluctuation $\mathbf{q}_{f}$, which we solve using a fixed point iteration as before.
-We then use the same subtraction strategy for the corrector equation~\eqref{eqn.corrector} to derive an update formula for the degrees of freedom of the fluctuation $\mathbf{u}_{f}$, which completes our WB algorithm.
-As a final remark on the well-balanced structure of the scheme, we notice that the predictor $\mathbf{q}_{h}$ to be used inside the WB corrector formula should be obtained by summing up the equilibrium solution to the computed predictor of the fluctuation $ \mathbf{q}_{h}(\mathbf{x}, t) = \mathbf{u}_{e}(\mathbf{x}, t) + \mathbf{q}_{f}(\mathbf{x}, t). $